TuomoKareoja/pywhy-hiv-simulation/README.md

 ## Datasets

+We are simulation HIV treatment experiments, where people with HIV infection randomized into treatment or control groups and then we follow them for X days.
+We care about the numbers at the end of treatment period.

+# How HIV infection and treatment works

+We can think of HIV infection as an interplay of five factions:

+- T1 – Helper T‑cells are the main target for the HIV virus wants to infect.
+Spawn at a steady rate, die naturally, or get turned into zombies if hit by virus.
+- T2 – Macrophages are additional targets for the HIV that are a bit harder to protect with treatment.
+- Infected T1 / T2 – HIV infected cells T-cells and macrophages.
+Once infected they start pumping out new virus particles, then eventually die on their own or when attacked by the immune killer T-cells
+- V – Free virus flowing around the body looking for cells to infect.
+Disappears when it finds and infects a healthy cell, but every infected cell creates more free virus
+- E – Killer T‑cells.
+Police force that multiplies when it sees infected cells and tries to kill them

+What treatment does is to gives targets cells better protection against the free virus.
+There is a twist though, that explains why HIV is so hard to treat: treatment works better on T1 than on T2 , which means macrophages can hide a low‑level infection even when most T1 are safe, making the virus almost impossible to eradicate.

+# The Experiments

 The simulation generates four different datasets, each representing a different experimental scenario:

 1. **Full Treatment Compliance**: All patients in the treatment group receive the treatment, and no patients in the control group receive it.